kikrishn/Blog/_posts/2020-11-18-quick-analysis-trick-4.md

 As expected, this converges slightly slower (by a log factor) because it's being weighed down by earlier terms in the series.

-But now we can finally put a nice bow on things: How quickly does the limit converge?
+Why go through this pain, though?
+Because now we can finally put a nice bow on things:
+How quickly does the limit converge?

 <!--
   Note: We have the \pm here because I've glossed over the fact